Intramuros: Contemporary period (1946–present)

 In January 2015, during Pope Francis's visit to the Philippines, he led a mass at the Manila Cathedral that was attended by an estimated 2,000 bishops, priests and religious leaders of the Philippine Catholic Church.
 Anthology, an annual 3-day festival about architecture and design, was first launched in June 2016 at Intramuros.
 Since then, it has been renting Fort Santiago as a venue where seminars and other activities were held, with guest speakers from local and international people from the field of architecture and design.
-It is made possible through the partnership of WTA Architecture + Design Studio and the Intramuros Administration, who are also responsible for the critically acclaimed the Book Stop Intramuros located in Plaza Roma.
+It is made possible through the partnership of WTA Architecture + Design Studio and the IA, who are also responsible for the critically acclaimed the Book Stop Intramuros located in Plaza Roma.

 The Bayleaf Intramuros Hotel is an example of adaptive reuse of postwar buildings in the area.

-The Department of Tourism along with the Intramuros Administration launched the first major project of the newly created Faith Sector that focuses on the historic and cultural religious wealth of the Walled City.
+The Department of Tourism along with the IA launched the first major project of the newly created Faith Sector that focuses on the historic and cultural religious wealth of the Walled City.
 For the 2018 lenten season, seven religious destinations can be visited.
 For the first time since World War II, Visita Iglesia is once again possible in Intramuros.
 The seven destinations are the Manila Cathedral, San Agustin Church, San Ignacio Church, Guadalupe Shrine in Fort Santiago, Knights of Columbus Fr.
 Willman Chapel, Lyceum of the Philippines University Chapel, and the Mapua University Chapel.
 The event pays homage to the original seven churches during the prewar Intramuros.
 The 2018 lenten season event draws Infinite People from both foreign and local tourists in Intramuros.
-The Intramuros Administration, together with the Royal Danish Embassy in Manila, and Felta Multimedia, Inc., opened the iMake History Fortress at the Baluarte de Santa Barbara in Fort Santiago last March 19, 2018.
+The IA, together with the Royal Danish Embassy in Manila, and Felta Multimedia, Inc., opened the iMake History Fortress at the Baluarte de Santa Barbara in Fort Santiago last March 19, 2018.
 The facility is the first history-based Lego education center in the world.

-The COVID-19 pandemic in March 2020 caused the Intramuros Administration to temporarily close several sites within Intramuros including Fort Santiago, Museo de Intramuros, and Casa Manila.
+The COVID-19 pandemic in March 2020 caused the IA to temporarily close several sites within Intramuros including Fort Santiago, Museo de Intramuros, and Casa Manila.